-244. Walleye Wind invited several tribes with ties to the Project Area to participate in micrositing and archaeological surveys.
+243.244.
+Walleye Wind invited several tribes with ties to the Project Area area to participate in micrositing and archaeological surveys.
 This resulted in participation by the Yankton Sioux, Sisseton Wahpeton Oyate, Rosebud Sioux, Lower Sioux, and Cheyenne River Sioux during micrositing, archaeological surveys, or both.
 Tribal participation is anticipated during additional archaeological surveys as well.
 Tribal participation in micrositing included small teams of tribal participants trained in Traditional Cultural Properties ("TCP") identification and trained archaeologists that inspect all planned infrastructure locations to assist in identifying suitable locations for facility components and avoiding important cultural resources.
 Where TCPs are identified at a location, Walleye Wind makes adjustments to planned infrastructure to avoid TCPs and other important resources, where practicable.
-Five archaeological sites and three isolated finds have been found during micrositing and archaeological survey efforts to date.
+Five archaeological sites and three isolated finds have been found during micrositing and archaeological survey efforts to date.296

-245. Although Walleye Wind has designed the Project to avoid a direct impact to cultural and archaeological resources and will coordinate with Tribal Historic Preservation Offices to avoid impacts to TCPs, in the event during construction a previous unidentified resource is discovered, Walleye Wind will implement its Unanticipated Discovery Plan which required reporting and coordination with the applicable agency.
+244.245.
+Although Walleye Wind has designed the Project to avoid a direct impact to cultural and archaeological resources and will coordinate with Tribal Historic Preservation Offices to avoid impacts to TCPs, it is possible that despite these efforts construction of the process may result in inadvertent discovery of previously unidentified cultural or archaeological resource. in In the event during constructionthat a previously unidentified resource is discovered during the construction of the Project, Walleye Wind will implement its Unanticipated Discovery Plan which required requires reporting and coordination with the applicable agency.
+297

-246. The DSP also adequately addresses archeological and historical resources.
+245.246.
+The DSP also adequately addresses archeological and historical resources.
 Section 5.3.16 of the DSP requires Walleye Wind to make every effort to avoid impacts to identified archaeological and historic resources.
 If a resource is encountered, Walleye Wind is required to contact and consult with SHPO and OSA.
 Where feasible, avoidance of the cultural resource is required.
 Where not feasible, mitigation must include an effort to minimize Project impacts consistent with SHPO and the State Archaeologist's requirements.
 In addition, before construction, workers will be trained about the need to avoid cultural properties, how to identify cultural properties, and procedures to follow if undocumented cultural properties are found.
 If human remains are found during construction, Walleye Wind is required by the DSP to immediately halt construction at such location and promptly notify local law enforcement and the State Archaeologist.
 Construction at such location shall not proceed until authorized by local law enforcement or the State Archaeologist.

-247. Given the requirements of the DSP and Walleye Wind's design to avoid a direct impact to cultural and archaeological resources, and plans to coordinate with tribal and state agencies, as applicable, if an unidentified resource is discovered, the record shows that Walleye Wind's potential impact to cultural and archaeological resources is reasonable.
+246.247.
+Given the requirements of the DSP and Walleye Wind's design to avoid a direct impact to cultural and archaeological resources, and plans to coordinate with tribal and state agencies, as applicable, if an unidentified resource is discovered, the record shows that Walleye Wind's has made reasonable efforts to avoid and minimize potential impacts to cultural and archaeological resources is reasonable.